 Famous for its Chardonnay and Pinot Noir, the Yarra Valley near Australia’s south coast is one of the country’s best spots to spend a day among the vines on a wine tour.
 Just an hour’s drive east of Melbourne, connoisseurs and vacationing day-trippers alike flock here not only to please their palates, but to also enjoy the stunning views of the sun-soaked vineyards.
 Here’s a starter guide to exploring the beautiful Yarra Valley.

 Yarra Valley wine tasting tours

 Thanks to the Yarra Valley’s proximity to Melbourne, it’s easy to explore the area in just one day.
-The typical tour provided by the popular Australian Wine Tour Co. leaves from the CBD around 7 a.m. and will have everyone back around 3 p.m., affording plenty of time to visit four different wineries and stop for lunch (which you will desperately need even if you don’t fall in the ‘lightweight’ category!).
+There are many operators in the area including Wine Compass and Australian Wine Tour Co.
+Tours typically leave from the CBD around 7 a.m. and will have everyone back around 3 p.m., affording plenty of time to visit four different wineries and stop for lunch (which you will desperately need even if you don’t fall in the ‘lightweight’ category!).